FISHARMNIC/C-compiler/README.md

 Note that NodeJS v16 is needed along with xxoriso, GNU binutils, and QEMU

 compile and run with `./compile.bash example.c`
+Output assembly will in a file called `code.s`
 # Special Features:
 This compiler is slightly different than all others, please read this
 * Returns statements must have brackets like a function call